Wikipedia2Vec: An Efficient Toolkit for Learning and Visualizing the Embeddings of Words and Entities from Wikipedia: Introduction

 The source code has been tested on Linux, Windows, and macOS, and released under the Apache License 2.0.
-The code, documentation, and pretrained embeddings for 12 languages (English, Arabic, Chinese, Dutch, French, German, Italian, Japanese, Polish, Portuguese, Russian, and Spanish) have been publicized at \url{http://wikipedia2vec.github.io}.
+We also release the pretrained embeddings for 12 languages (i.e., English, Arabic, Chinese, Dutch, French, German, Italian, Japanese, Polish, Portuguese, Russian, and Spanish).

+The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=10pt,topsep=-0pt,itemsep=-5pt] \item We present Wikipedia2Vec, a tool for learning the embeddings of words and entities easily and efficiently from Wikipedia. \item Our tool achieved a state-of-the-art result on the KORE entity relatedness dataset, and performed competitively on the various benchmark datasets. \item We present a web-based demonstration that allows users to explore the learned embeddings. \item We publicize the code, demonstration, and the pretrained embeddings for 12 languages at \url{https://wikipedia2vec.github.io}. \end{itemize}